sdecoret - stock.adobe.com

 Another positive change the GDPR is driving at IBM is an ever-closer working relationship between the firm’s security and privacy teams around data protection and cyber threats, which has resulted in an even more integrated incident response team because of the new data breach notification requirements.

-In terms of gathering evidence of GDPR compliance, Cabella said machine learning has been an extremely useful technology in automating and accelerating the sourcing of required information.
+In terms of gathering evidence of GDPR compliance, Cabella says machine learning has been an extremely useful technology in automating and accelerating the sourcing of required information.

 IBM appointed Cabella as its DPO in line with the GDPR’s requirement to do so where core activities involve collecting or processing EU citizens’ personal data.